Do You Have to Change Your Oil Every 3,000 Miles?

 Every 5,000 to 7,000 Miles

-While the popular consensus used to be that you needed an oil change once every 3,000 miles, you can instead refer to your owner’s manual for a better estimate.
-Most drivers realistically only need to change their oil once every 5,000 to 7,000 miles, which is still a fairly conservative estimate.
+While the popular consensus used to be that you needed an oil change once every 3,000 miles, most drivers of newer vehicles realistically only need to change their oil once every 5,000 to 7,000 miles, which is still a fairly conservative estimate.
 Depending on your driving habits, you may even be able to wait longer.

 At Least Twice a Year